bpatzke/taskpaper-el/README.md

 Keeping with a strict application of this definition, then any `@` tags applied to a project should go **before** the colon.

+However, it doesn't really make sense to force users to ensure that tags come before the colon (:).
+Therefore, this mode will accept tags after the colon (:).

+This make the full definition:

+	A project is a line that ends with a colon (:), optionally followed by one or more tags.

 ### Tasks

 A task is a line that begins with a hyphen and a space.